StephenZhang945/P3_Behavioral-Cloning/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 69-89) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 69-89) consisted of a convolution neural network with the following layers and layer sizes.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture:

 ```
 ____________________________________________________________________________________________________